 Licensing

 It is possible to apply for a licence to undertake certain activities that would otherwise be prohibited.
-Details are available on the sanctions licences and exceptions.
+Further details are available on sanctions licences and exceptions.
 However, the grounds available for making a licence application will vary depending on which activity you wish to undertake and therefore you are advised to consider taking independent legal advice before making a licence application.

 Other information